-Certainly one of the best methods to reduce costs on film is to buy a roll of 100 feet of film and manually load canisters by hand.
+Certainly one of the most well known options to save some money on film is to buy a roll of 100’ of film and manually load it into canisters yourself.

-Once you're done, you will get around 18 canisters of 36 frames each.
-Depending on the film you will probably save 20%-30%.
+A 100 foot bulk roll should fill roughly 18 rolls of film containing 36 frames each.
+Based on the film you will probably save 20%-30%.

-Keep in mind that you are going to be limited to 100' rolls of black & white film.
-This is because black & white film is less difficult and more affordable to process yourself.
+Take into account that you are only going to be able to purchase rolls of black and white film.
+This is in part because black and white film is less difficult and cheaper to process yourself.

 Home Developing and Scanning

 All film can be developed by hand.
-In fact, it’s an intelligent option to save money so you can use more film with your Canon EOS 630.
+In fact it’s an intelligence option to lower your costs so that you can use more film with your Canon EOS 630.

-Black & white film is significantly less complicated to develop yourself.
-Temperature and development times are not as critical to do correctly with black & white film as they are for transparency or color negative.
+Black and white film is by far the easiest to develop.
+Developer temperature and time are not as essential to do correctly with black & white film as they are for slide or color negative.